 Beets can cause low calcium levels and kidney damage.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Beet is safe for pregnant and breast-feeding women when used as part of a normal diet.
-But it’s not known whether it’s safe to use beet in larger medicinal amounts during pregnancy or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It’s not known whether it’s safe to use beet in larger medicinal amounts during pregnancy or breast-feeding.
 Stick to food amounts.

 Kidney disease: Eating too many beets might make kidney disease worse.